nialtilson/nialtilson.github.io/README.md

   - Each link is then a new block within that container
 2. Moved Copyright and Disclaimers to the bottom of the footer
   - To be debated whether I want to add a bunch of stuff to the footer or not
+3. Added MainPic section, including test for Full on Home page

 -- style.css
 1. Big changes
+2. Seriously, a lot

+-- app.js
+1. Included code to allow for slideshow on Full mainpic section

 ### 2020.04.15